For people being treated with olanzapine extended-release (long-acting) injection:

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Be sure to mention any of the following: antihistamines (in cough and cold medications); carbamazepine (Carbatrol, Equetro, Tegretol); diazepam (Valium); fluvoxamine (Luvox); dopamine agonists such as bromocriptine (Parlodel), cabergoline (Dostinex), levodopa (Dopar, Laradopa); pramipexole (Mirapex), and ropinirole (Requip); medications for anxiety, high blood pressure, irritable bowel disease, mental illness, motion sickness, pain, Parkinson's disease, ulcers, or urinary problems; omeprazole (Prilosec, in Zegerid); rifampin (Rifadin, Rimactane, in Rifamate, in Rifater); sedatives; sleeping pills, and tranquilizers.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - tell your doctor if you have a low number of white blood cells or if any other medication has ever caused a decrease in your white blood cells.
-Also tell your doctor if you use or have ever used street drugs or have overused prescription medications and if you have or have ever had a stroke, a ministroke, heart disease, a heart attack, heart failure, an irregular heartbeat, seizures, breast cancer, any condition that makes it difficult for you to swallow, high or low blood pressure, a high level of fats (cholesterol and triglycerides) in your blood, paralytic ileus (condition in which food cannot move through the intestine); glaucoma (an eye condition), high blood sugar, diabetes, or liver or prostate disease.
+Also tell your doctor if you use or have ever used street drugs or have overused prescription medications and if you have or have ever had a stroke, a ministroke, heart disease, a heart attack, heart failure, an irregular heartbeat, seizures, breast cancer, any condition that makes it difficult for you to swallow, trouble keeping your balance, high or low blood pressure, a high level of fats (cholesterol and triglycerides) in your blood, paralytic ileus (condition in which food cannot move through the intestine); glaucoma (an eye condition), high blood sugar, diabetes, or liver or prostate disease.
 Tell your doctor if you have severe vomiting, diarrhea or signs of dehydration now, or if you develop these symptoms at any time during your treatment.
 Also tell your doctor if you have ever had to stop taking a medication for mental illness because of severe side effects or have or have had thoughts about harming or killing yourself.

 - tell your doctor if you are pregnant, especially if you are in in the last few months of your pregnancy, if you plan to become pregnant, or if you are breastfeeding.
 If you become pregnant during your treatment with olanzapine injection, call your doctor.